jakerella/p52/rules/03_creating_a_character.md

 ## Creating a Character

-> Use should use a [Character Sheet](guides/P52-character-sheet.pdf) to track your stats!

 As with most Role Playing Games (RPGs), you will be creating the character that you play with.
 This character will be unique to you, and will "live on" past the end of any one game session - that is, you will use this same character each time you play, improving their skills and building them up.
 Of course, you can always create a new character and start over, or play as more than one!

 > If you already have a character from a previous session - and **in the same reality** - then you can use that character again, and continue to level them up.
 Of course, you can always choose to create a new character.